An innovative writing program for Florida Keys high school students

-The program is open to any student in Monroe County who will be starting their sophomore, junior, or senior year in the fall of 2018.
-We are looking for young people who want to become better writers, learn about themselves, and see their hometown with fresh eyes.
-If you are curious about the history of Key West and want to find your voice as a writer, this program is designed for you.
+The Young Writers Studio is a program for young people who want to become better writers, learn about themselves, and see their island home with fresh eyes.
+If you are curious about the history of Key West and want to find your voice as a writer, this program is for you!

-“Island in the Works” | June 25-29, 2018
+“Island in the Works”

 How to Apply

 Write a letter to Key West Literary Seminar: